Waste Wood Classification – How To Categorise Your Waste Wood

 If your waste wood is deemed Hazardous, it must be consigned using a Hazardous consignment note.
 This needs to be completed fully, detailing the weight of the specific items.
 These items should be segregated and only when segregation is not practical can they be blended within a non-hazardous wood load.

-Following this process, these materials can then be sent to an RPS250-compliant reprocessor, where they can be blended into material which can then be used for IED Chapter IV compliant biomass energy plants or the manufacture of panel boards.
+Following this process, these materials can then be sent to a wood reprocessor, where they can be blended into material which can then be used for IED Chapter IV compliant biomass energy plants or the manufacture of panel boards.

 How can Alfred H Knight Help?

-We have a wealth of experience in the analysis of waste wood, providing dedicated fuels and process residue testing services to major clients within the processing and recycling sectors.
+We have a wealth of experience in waste wood analysis, providing dedicated fuels and process residue testing services to major clients within the processing and recycling sectors.

 Our highly-skilled experts carry out analysis entirely in-house from our ISO17025 accredited laboratories, strategically located throughout the UK.
 This ensures that our clients get a swift, accurate and reliable service.

-Our service is tailored to our client’s needs and requirements and our contact service centre mean you can access field personnel whenever needed.
+Our service is tailored to our client’s needs and requirements and our contact service centre means you can access field personnel whenever needed.

 If you would like to get in touch with an AHK expert to discuss best practice Waste Wood Classification and how we can provide support and analysis, head to our contact page.